 The patients who come for care are unselected, from the newborn to the aged, and present with a high acuity of illness.
 This diverse experience will prepare the resident to work in any emergency medicine setting.
 All training sites have 24-hour bedside supervision provided by residency-trained, board certified faculty.

 The first year is dedicated to the acquisition of the core emergency medicine knowledge base, development of skills in the management of the emergent patient, and the attainment of major emergency manipulative skills.

-Of note, half of the first year is spent in the emergency departments at the University of Chicago Medical Center (UCMC Adult and Pediatric), NorthShore University HealthSystems/Evanston (NUH), and Mt.
-Sinai Hospital Emergency Departments, seeing patients under the direct guidance of a more senior emergency medicine resident and the attending physician.
+Of note, half of the first year is spent in the emergency departments at the University of Chicago Medical Center (UCM Adult and Pediatric) and NorthShore University HealthSystems/Evanston (NUH) seeing patients under the direct guidance of a more senior emergency medicine resident and the attending physician.
 Particular attention is given to understanding the emergent nature of disease processes and how to prioritize care.

 The remainder of the first year emphasizes critical care rotations vital to the development of an emergency medicine specialist.
 This includes clinical experiences in the intensive care units of the cardiology, critical care (medical), pediatric and neonatal care services, the labor and delivery obstetrical unit, the anesthesia service, and two distinctive trauma units.
 We are proud to emphasize our unique clinical curriculum which precludes general floor rotations in favor of exclusive exposure to the high intensity critical care settings that our three hospitals offer.

 Just over half of the year is spent in the emergency departments at the UCM (Adult and Pediatric) and NUH.
 The resident is expected to refine management of the critically ill patient and the ability to master multiple patient encounters in a busy clinical setting.